Mother, Jugs & Speed: Plot

 Meanwhile, Jugs has obtained her Emergency Medical Technician (EMT) and ambulance driver certifications, and forces her way onto F+B's active roster with threats of sexual discrimination lawsuits.
 When Speed fakes an injury to prevent Jugs' arrest for misuse of an ambulance, the two fall in love.
 Though Jugs proves a capable EMT, she loses her nerve after a pregnant woman under her care suffers a severe obstetrical hemorrhage and bleeds to death in Mother's ambulance.
 Jugs secludes herself afterward until Mother counsels her and gives her the courage to return to work.

 At a City Hall meeting, City Councilman Warren informs the owners of both Unity and F+B that they will not be awarded the contract—it will instead be awarded to a larger, established company.
 To save their businesses, Unity's owner, Charles Taylor, proposes that their two companies merge.
 Though the councilman is agreeable to the merger, Fishbine is not.
 The discussion is interrupted by an emergency call: Murdoch, intoxicated and armed with a handgun, has broken into F+B's bus garage office with Walker and is holding Mrs. Fishbine hostage.
 All of Unity's and F+B's ambulances descend on the F+B garage; upon arrival, Murdoch opens fire and hits Speed in the shoulder.
 When Mother charges onto the garage grounds to rescue his ambulance, he comes face to face with Murdoch; Murdoch tries to shoot Mother, but his gun is empty.
 A deputy sheriff then shoots and kills Murdoch.

 In the aftermath of this incident, F+B does merge with Unity, forming the Fishbine + Unity (F+U) Ambulance Company, based out of the old F+B garage.
-(The new acronym for the company is also a slang abbreviation of "fuck you"; the old F+B stood for "Fish + Bine".)
-Speed, who has been cleared of all charges, is reinstated to the police force, though he remains romantically involved with Jugs.
+(The new initialism for the company is also a slang abbreviation of "fuck you"; the old F+B stood for "Fish + Bine".)
+Speed, who has been cleared of all charges, is reinstated to the Sheriff's Department, though he remains romantically involved with Jugs.
 Jugs is initially relegated to switchboard duty again, until Mother insists that she become his new partner.
 The two drive off together, with Mother harassing the nuns one more time as the movie ends.